 Now you have to enter your website URL.
 Next, you want to give your campaign a name so you can track your results.
 It is a good idea to start with a naming system that you will keep using so you do not get confused somewhere down the line.

-Then you will asked to select networks.
+Then you will be asked to select networks.
 Here you will see two network types.
 Choose your network accordingly.

 ⇒ Location or Geographic Area

-Bidding has several options.
-You can select your bid strategy.
-According to your requirement, you can set your limit.
-Than you can set start and end dates for your ad.
-Some people want to show their ad during weekends or during festivals.
+Then click on “More Settings” and you can set start and end dates for your ad.
+Some people want to show their ads during weekends or festivals.
 You can choose your dates accordingly.

 Make sure to check Competition, Local Monthly Searches, and Approximate CPC (cost per click).
 Local Monthly Searches will show the searches in the United States (if you picked the U.S. as your desired location).
-In addition, you will see the AdWords competition and the cost per click for each keyword.
+In addition, you will see the Ads competition and the cost per click for each keyword.

 This will help you analyze the keyword opportunities.
-In addition, when you are conducting keyword research for AdWords, I recommend you to use the keyword Match.
+In addition, when you are conducting keyword research for Ads, I recommend you use the keyword Match.
 This will give you an accurate sense of how many relevant keywords there are per month.